Cover AC Unit in Winter? – What Does the Mfr Say To Do?

-"When you opened up and read the owners manual about this, what was the manufacturer's recommendation?”
+"When you opened up and read the owner's manual about covering your AC unit in winter, what was the manufacturer's recommendation?”

 Cover AC Unit in Winter - Simple Question - Not-so-Simple Answer